vmware/vic-product/docs/user_doc/vic_vsphere_admin/using_vicmachine.md

 If you are deploying a VCH on vCenter Server, specify a user name for an account that has the Administrator role on that vCenter Server instance.

 You can also specify the user name in the URL that you pass to `vic-machine create` in the `--target` option, in which case the `--user` option is not required.

-You can set an environment variable so that you do not have to specify `--user` in every `vic-machine` command.
-For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key `vic-machine` Options](vic_env_variables.md).

 You can configure a VCH so that it uses a non-administrator account with reduced privileges for post-deployment operations by specifying the `--ops-user` option.
 If you do not specify `--ops-user`, VCHs use the vSphere administrator account that you specify in `--user` for general post-deployment operations.
 For information about using a different account for post-deployment operation, [Configure Operations User](set_up_ops_user.md).